 The latest release of Bazel

-A modern GNU/Linux operating system
+A modern UNIX operating system (MacOS included)

 Ensure you are running the most recent version of Docker by issuing the command: